Second-order asymptotics for the block counting process in a class of regularly varying $\Lambda$-coalescents: Integral equations for

-\end{lem} \begin{rem} The above representation can be done for $N^{(n)}$, the counting process of the number of blocks of a $\Lambda$-coalescent starting from $n$ blocks, even if the $\La$-coalescent does not come down from infinity.
+\begin{rem} The above representation can be done for $N^{(n)}$, the counting process of the number of blocks of a $\Lambda$-coalescent starting from $n$ blocks, even if the $\La$-coalescent does not come down from infinity.
 Moreover, a similar representation exists for $\Xi$-coalescents, and might be useful in similar type of analysis as done here.
-For background on this general class of exchangeable coalescents we refer the reader to \cite{schweinsberg_xi, ensaios, bertoin}. \end{rem} More importantly, we can write a stochastic integral equation for $\frac{N_t}{v_t}$.
+For background on this general class of exchangeable coalescents, we refer the reader to \cite{schweinsberg_xi,ensaios,bertoin}. \end{rem}

+More importantly, we can write a stochastic integral equation for $\frac {N_t}{v_t}$.
 Indeed, due to \eqref{e:vt} we have

-thus
+thus,